 Today many countries hold to the same position as the Roman Empire.
 Although Christians are an asset to their nations, they are murdered at the rate of about 150,000 a year plus the millions more who are tortured, raped, beaten, and have their often meagre earthly possessions stolen or destroyed.
 The nations which pursue such a policy will, like the Roman Empire, find themselves only in the history pages.

 That is not to say loyalty to our nation is not important only that there is a higher loyalty in case of conflict.
 Jonah could not see that.
-To him the cause of Israel outweighed everything else.
+To him [like some Christians today] the cause of Israel outweighed everything else.
 God taught him differently.

 It is important to know that Israel was later destroyed by Assyria only because Israel continued in unrepentant evil.
 If they had heeded the warnings of God to them through their own prophets, Assyria would not have been a threat.
 They would have had the protection of God.
 The greatest danger to any nation is sin within the nation, not the enemy without or even terrorists.
 God will look after the nation which wholeheartedly seeks Him.

 Are we going to be like Jonah and submit to a false patriotism, or will we demand our nations submit to the Lordship of Jesus Christ?
 Are we willing to be rejected by society, and perhaps even considered traitors, to maintain the crown rights of King Jesus?